MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

     Note: If your following along by updating the CoreBot sample code you will notice that `services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();` already exists

 5. Instruct the adapter to use the middleware code that was added to the `ConfigureServices()` method.
-You do this in `AdapterWithErrorHandler.cs` with the parameter IMiddleware middleware in the constructors parameter list, and the `Use(middleware);` statement in the contructor as shown here:
+You do this in `AdapterWithErrorHandler.cs` with the parameter IMiddleware middleware in the constructors parameter list, and the `Use(middleware);` statement in the constructor as shown here:
     ```csharp
     public AdapterWithErrorHandler(ICredentialProvider credentialProvider, ILogger<BotFrameworkHttpAdapter> logger, IMiddleware middleware, ConversationState conversationState = null)
             : base(credentialProvider)